NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 Even if you have no plans to create an Angular 2 web app, separating out your code is still advantageous for a number of other reasons—testability, ease of maintenance, and so forth—but if you _do_ have plans to build an Angular 2 web app, having a chunk of functionality that you can reuse in your native and web apps can be an invaluable time saver.

-To see how this works in action, let’s edit some files in the `/shared` folder and set them up to be imported.
+To see how this works in action, let’s edit some files in the `shared` folder and set them up to be imported.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add a model object